 If you’re in for a completely rainy day and you’re on holiday why not head to a bar or pub for some drinks?
 Jersey has so many to offer after all.
 I really liked the look of the pubs around St Aubins Harbour and St Helier has plenty too!

-Thank you to Visit Jersey for hosting me on my trips to Jersey, however please be assured that all opinions and thoughts are my own.
-Some of the links in this post may contain affiliate links but at no extra cost to you.
+Thank you to Visit Jersey for hosting me on my trips to Jersey, however, please be assured that all opinions and thoughts are my own.